jessieblaeser/Federal-Court-Nominees-Scrape-and-Analysis/README.md

 The final output of this scraping project is a GeoJSON choropleth map that displays pro bono work categories by district.

 ### Notebooks:
-* Downloading nominee questionnaires: Using a combination of Beautiful Soup and Selenium, this notebook downloads over 50 PDFs from the Senate Judiciary Committee website.
+* [Downloading nominee questionnaires](https://github.com/jessieblaeser/Federal-Court-Nominees-Scrape-and-Analysis/blob/233e10c37e2430277d0500f6941cc6e452ab3a04/Creating%20pro%20bono%20categories%20and%20mapping.ipynb): Using a combination of Beautiful Soup and Selenium, this notebook downloads over 50 PDFs from the Senate Judiciary Committee website.
 I use pdfminer to parse the PDFs and regex to pull information from each into a dataframe and CSV.
-* Creating pro bono categories and mapping: Using textual analysis, I categorize types of pro bono work, ultimately mapping the categories using GeoJSON.
+* [Creating pro bono categories and mapping](https://github.com/jessieblaeser/Federal-Court-Nominees-Scrape-and-Analysis/blob/233e10c37e2430277d0500f6941cc6e452ab3a04/Creating%20pro%20bono%20categories%20and%20mapping.ipynb): Using textual analysis, I categorize types of pro bono work, ultimately mapping the categories using GeoJSON.

+### Other uses:

+If you have no interest at all in pro bono work, this code can still be used to:
+* Scrape the Senate Judiciary Committee's website
+* Download specific files
+* Pool information about nominees